Skip to Main Content

 • Looks like an Excel/CSV data file.

-• Variable names are at the top of each column, with the values of each variable go down each column.
+• Variable names are at the top of each column, with the values of each variable going down each column.

-• Case number is on the left, this is your sample.
-Each number represents an individual case/participant.
+• Case number is on the left.
+Each case number represents an individual participant/case.

-• The values in the columns represent each case/participant's data for a particular variable.
+• The values in the columns represent each participant's/case's data for a particular variable.

 Variable View: